vnkazna/container_monitor/README.md

 ## Minimum supported version

-GitLab Workflow requires GitLab 13.6 or later.
+Minimal supported GitLab version is 13.0.
+Even though most of the extension features will work with older versions, we currently don't actively support GitLab instances below version 13.0.
 To find your GitLab version, visit `/help` (like `https://gitlab.com/help`).

 ## Features